top of page

 Text by Arnon Ben-Dror

 Eli Singalovski’s works exhibited in this show constitute a limited selection from an ongoing series which the artist photographed across Europe, thus far in Germany, England, France, Holland, and Italy.
-This series documents the outcomes of the repetitive, massive architecture that spread through Europe after World War II – a period during which the continent’s countries coped with the need to build extensively and quickly with limited resources.
+This series documents the outcomes of the repetitive, massive architecture that spread through Europe after World War II – a period during which the continent’s countries coped with the need to build extensively, quickly and with limited resources.
 It continues with the artist’s in-depth study of Brutalist architecture in previous series that focused on Israeli implementations of this controversial architectural approach.

 Singalovski approaches structures almost like a studio photographer approaches a subject in his workroom.
 He arrives at the site, prepares the frame with extreme care, and uses proprietary techniques to isolate the monumental concrete monstrosities: black and white photography, usually in the dark of night, using long exposures from a frontally centered viewpoint that grasps the building in its entirety, the frame devoid of people.
 Finally, he presents the results in large, meticulous prints.
 This focuses attention on the rigid geometric grid and the small details of each structure.
 Brutalism, which sought to reveal the structure’s components without any cosmetics, receives what it demanded, as the buildings shine forth in their skeleton like appearance, like an x-ray or alternatively, a charcoal drawing.